IntersectMBO/plutus/docs/fomega/README.md

 You can now get the mutual recursion and algebraic types out of signatures with
    > ghci> runExample example

-Some examples to try are "fgh","treeforest","onlyList", "multi", and "(generate (veryDense 3))".
-See also the function "generate" in Examples.hs.
+Some examples to try are "fgh","treeforest","onlyList", "multi", and "(instantiate (veryDense 3))".
+See also the function "instantiate" in Examples.hs.
 You can parse declarations of algebraic types using the quasiquoter, as in
   > ghci> list_decl = algDecl [declExp| all.
 1 + ((list a) * a)  |]